OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

   If we are to include Sextante, then we need to describe using one of the Sextane features.

 #.
-To enable it, choose :menuselection:`Plugins --> Manage Plugins`, then
+To enable it, choose :menuselection:`Plugins --> Manage and Install Plugins...`, then
    scroll down or type ``sextante`` into the Filter box and select the `SEXTANTE` plugin.
 Then click :guilabel:`Ok`.